ArvindBharadwaj92/AdsNative-iOS-SDK/README.md

 AdsNative-iOS-SDK
 =================

-Installing AdsNative to your XCode project
+Installing AdsNative in your XCode project
 ------------------------------------------

 1. Clone the git repository into your desired folder